JupiterOne/jupiterone-api-client-python/README.md

 ##### Create an entity:

-Note that the CreateEntity mutation behaves like an upsert, so an non-existent entity will be created or an existing entity will be updated.
+Note that the CreateEntity mutation behaves like an upsert, so a non-existent entity will be created or an existing entity will be updated.

 ```python
 properties = {